Reportable Fringe Benefits for 2022, 2023 and 2024

 Reporting Fringe Benefits -Threshold

 Employers are required to itemise the grossed-up value of all reportable benefits over the threshold in each employee’s annual payment summary.
-The threshold is determined before grossing-up, the grossed-up value is reported.
+The reportable threshold is determined before grossing-up, it is the grossed-up value that is reported.
 The threshold is not apportioned for a part year.

 Benefits which are exempt from FBT are in general not reportable.
 However benefits which are exempt only because the employer is exempt, such as a Public Benevolent Institution, are required to be calculated and reported as the employee’s notional fringe benefits.